fedpre/CRM-spring-boot-react/README.md

 * Allow the user to update and delete students from the UI
 * Filter and sort students
 * Show a graph in the Dashboard to see how many new students has been added in the past day, month, and year
+* Secure the API endpoints with Spring Security